Admissions Questions: COVID-19

 Stay tuned to the UNC Adams School of Dentistry social media channels for more information about virtual shadowing opportunities with our faculty.

-We are tentatively planning on conducting in-person interviews for the 2022-2023 admissions cycle, but that is subject to change based on COVID-19 infection rates and University standards.
+We are planning on conducting in-person interviews for the 2023-2024 admissions cycle.
 More details about our interview process will be included in our interview invitations.

 We are here to help!
 If you have any questions, please reach out to us directly at DDSAdmissions@unc.edu.